SciML/FiniteVolumeMethod.jl/README.md

 The `jac_prototype` keyword allows for a prototype of the Jacobian to be provided.
 This is easy to construct with our function `jacobian_sparsity`, since the Jacobian's non-zero structure is the same as $\boldsymbol{A} + \boldsymbol{I}$, where $\boldsymbol{A}$ is the adjacency matrix of the triangulation.

-The `parallel` keyword is not currently used.
-One day!
+The `parallel` keyword is supported as of v3.0.
+Be careful that your flux vector is thread-safe if you compute it in-place.
+This seems to make the code run around 4x as fast in the benchmarks I've run.

 The `specialization` keyword can be used to set the specialization level for the `ODEProblem`.
 [See here for more details](https://diffeq.sciml.ai/stable/features/low_dep/#Controlling-Function-Specialization-and-Precompilation).